kubernetes-sigs/kueue/cmd/importer/README.md

 ### Import

-After which, if `--dry-run=false` was specified, for each selected Pod the importer will:
+When running the importer, if `--dry-run=false` was specified, for each selected Pod the importer will:

 - Update the Pod's Kueue related labels.
 - Create a Workload associated with the Pod.